Asian Inspired Salmon is an easy dinner that you can make in foil in the oven or grilled. Healthy, whole30, paleo and done in under 30 minutes!

 It is fine to marinate salmon overnight as long as your marinade is not super acidic (citrus or vinegar based).
 Acidic foods can actually cook fish, so it’s best not to marinate them for more than 30 minutes.
 This recipe has minimal citrus so it’s fine to marinate over night

-The best salmon to cook is Coho salmon.
+The best kind of salmon to cook is Coho salmon.
 It has the least fishy taste and is much more mild.

 Other healthy grilling recipes: